-Order in the society comes top on the list as the most important factor for Macau.
-This is natural as Macau did experience a period of social unrest and disorder prior to Koo, L. C, and Koo, Hannah (2008) Developing strategies for the Government of Macau, SAR with SWOT analysis" Electronic proceedings of the 第三届 "21 世紀的公共管理: 機遇與挑載" 國際學術研討會 14-15 Ocober, Macau SAFP
+Order in the society comes top on the list as the most important internal factor for Macau.
+This is natural as Macau did experience a period of social unrest and disorder prior to the sovereignty handover in 1999.
+For a tourist city, good order in the society